 Malaga to Caminito Del Rey by Car

-You can drive from Málaga to El Chorro through Ardales or Álora by taking the A–357 motorway and go towards the MA-5403 which takes about an hour.
-Málaga is a common place where most international visitors visit from as its the closest major airport to Caminito Del Rey.
+You can drive from Málaga to El Chorro through Ardales or Álora by taking the A–357 motorway and going towards the MA-5403 which takes about an hour.
+Málaga is a common place that most international visitors visit as its the closest major airport to Caminito Del Rey.
 It’s also a great place to visit as there are plenty of things to do in Málaga.

 Malaga to Caminito Del Rey Train